banesp/expo-dev-launcher-keywindow-bug-demo/README.md

 ## Build
-Issue is related to iOS, so it's best to detach and open the XCode project to se where it fails
+Issue is related to iOS, so it's best to detach and open the XCode project to see where it fails
 ```
 npx expo prebuild --clean -p ios
 ```